JaykeMeijer/jayke-blog/jayke-blog/content/posts/physical-virtual-art-1/index.md

 ## Time for a break

 As I started writing, I realized I have a _lot_ to say about this project.
 We haven't even started on the exciting part!
-As the software side is done now, I'm going to leave the hardware part for a next post.
+Since the software side is done now, I'm going to leave the hardware part for a next post.
 To be continued.